-The world of activity in manufacturing is complex huge.
-From maintaining accuracy in stock levels to controlling production functions, there are multiple tasks to be taken care of involved in manufacturing.
+The activity in manufacturing is complex.
+From maintaining accuracy in stock levels to controlling production functions, there are many tasks involved in manufacturing.

 Before computers dominated the industry, manufacturers used to plan production and manage purchasing activities manually.

-Presently, ERP software has become indispensable for businesses as it manages all the significant departments core business departments and processes with just a few finger taps in a single system.
-Integrated with high-end machines, top-notch software, AI and robotics, it allows organizations to simplify technology manufacturing requirements.
+ERP software has become indispensable for businesses as it manages all of the core business departments and processes with just a few finger taps in a single system.
+Integrated with high-end machines, top-notch software, AI, and robotics, it allows organizations to simplify technology manufacturing requirements.

-Me: Let’s talk about Material Requirements Planning (MRP).
-Developed in the 1960s, MRP systems for small manufacturers were designed to schedule and handle inventory (raw material, parts, and components etc.).
+Developed in the 1960s, Material Requirements Planning (MRP) systems for small manufacturers were designed to schedule and handle inventory (raw material, parts, and components, etc.).
+What does MRP do?
 MRP is manufacturing-centric and focuses on controlling the level of materials required in the production process.
-It helps you get answers for these questions – What items are required for production?
+It helps you get answers to these questions – What items are required for production?
 When it is required?
 How many are required?

 Simply put, these are the objectives of MRP:

 - To ensure raw materials are available for production and finished goods are ready for delivery on time

 Black & Decker (an American manufacturer of power tools) used MRP for the first time in the year 1964.

 Then, in the 1980s, MRP evolved into Manufacturing Resource Planning (MRP II) with added capabilities and functionalities.

 As mentioned above, MRP deals with the manufacturing process.
 MRP II (Manufacturing Resource Planning) includes managing the functional operations such as coordination of different departments (manufacturing, finance, human relations, and production).